Community Foundation Sonoma County is pleased to share the following list of our 2018 nonprofit partners.

 Sonoma County Public Library Foundation: to increase daily reading to local children by supplying families with books, instruction and encouragement through the Free Book Mobile.

-On the Move: to support year two of On the Verge Sonoma County.
+On the Move: to support the third year of the On the Verge cohort in Sonoma County

 Art Escape: to establish a new part-time program staff position to focus on building program development and design capacity in Year Two.